kctong529/wtf-suomi/oma-suomi-1/chapter-1/README.md

 >
 > It's asking about a characteristic or belonging to a category.

+## Common Expressions & Responses

+### Greetings & Polite Expressions

+- hei = hello/hi
+- tervetuloa = welcome
+- anteeksi = sorry/excuse me
+- anteeksi että häiritsen = sorry to bother you
+- hauska tutustua = nice to meet you
+- nähdään = see you

 ### Yes/No & Responses
-- ei - no/not
+- ei = no/not
-- anteeksi - sorry/excuse me
+- kiitos = thank you
+- ole hyvä = here you are/please
-- ei se mitään - it's nothing/no problem
+- ei se mitään = it's nothing/no problem
-- ole hyvä - here you are/please
-- kiitos - thank you
-- samoin - likewise
+- samoin = likewise

-### Polite Expressions
-- tervetuloa - welcome
-- hei - hello/hi
-- anteeksi että häiritsen - sorry to bother you

 ### Connecting Words
-- ja - and
+- ja = and
-- että - that
+- että = that
-- entä - what about/and
+- entä = what about/and
-- vain - only
+- vain = only

-## Exercises
+## Practice Exercises (Harjoitukset)

+### Harjoitus 1

+Yhdistä kysymys ja vastaus.

+- yhdistää (type 3) = to connect/match
+- kysymys = question
+- vastaus = answer

+### Harjoitus 2

+Lue Susanin ja Juhanin dialogi parin kanssa.
+Vaihda dialogiin omat tiedot.

+- lukea (type 2) = to read
+- parin kanssa = with a partner
+- vaihtaa (type 1) = to change/switch
+- tiedot = information/details

+### Harjoitus 3

+Vastaa kysymyksiin.

+- vastata (type 1) = to answer

+Same set of questions as above, asking for the very basic information.
+Note how all the questions use "you" (**sinä**) and you should be very comfortable with asking and recognizing questions in this manner.

+1. Kuka sinä olet?
+2. Mikä sinun etunimi on?
+3. Mikä sinun sukunimi on?
+4. Miten sinun nimi kirjoitetaan?
+5. Minkä maalainen olet?
+6. Missä sinä asut?
+7. Mitä kieltä puhut?

+### Harjoitus 4

+Tutustu kurssikavereihisi.
+Kysy tehtävän 3 kysymykset kaikilta kurssikavereiltasi.

+- tutustua (type 2) = to get to know
+- kurssikaveri = classmate (basic form)
+- kysyä (type 2) = to ask
+- tehtävä = task/exercise (-n for genitive)
+- kaikki = all/everyone

+## Chapter Quiz

 ### A. Question Words Practice